Thoughts on ChatGPT after reading Crawford's Why We Drive: whatever skill you outsource, atrophies

 I’m not seeking to become an artist or illustrator, but I know that people dislike long walls of text.
 I generate the images to create more of a balance of visuals and text.
 But make no mistake: my own illustrative skills (already dismal) have probably weakened since doing this.
 In no way does generating images through AI tools further my career as a graphic designer.

 Another point: The AI-generated images don’t need to be exact, just somewhere close to echoing similar themes I’m writing about.
 In contrast, language must be much more precise.
 It’s not good enough to generate kind of similar ideas or thoughts.
-Text has more potential for misinformation, while art has the potential for just being weird.
+Text has more potential for misinformation, while art has the potential for just being weird and surreal.

 The same fate of generative AI images and graphic designers will likely happen with AI bots and writers.
 For those who dislike writing and just want a tool to perform the task they don’t want to do, it will work fine.
 Need a quick way to summarize the latest research on a topic?
 ChatGPT will do.
 Need a quick decorative image to reinforce a theme you’re exploring?
 DALL·E will work fine.